Weeds

 One of the most popular beliefs among these people is that the US was founded as a Christian nation; the Founding Fathers were all orthodox, evangelical Christians; and God has chosen the US for a special role in history.
 Many want to reduce or erase the separation of church and state.

-The fact is, the Constitution of the United States says nothing about God, the Bible or the Ten Commandments (which, by the way, are from Hebrew law, not Christian, and are not found as such in anybody's Scripture).
+The fact is, the Constitution of the United States says nothing about God, the Bible or the Ten Commandments (which, by the way, are from Hebrew law, not Christian.
 The claim that the US was founded as a Christian nation ignores the fact that much of its initial wealth was derived from slave labor and land stolen from Native Americans.

 As proof that the United States does not favor any religion, Article VI of the US Constitution states: "... no religious Test shall ever be Required as a Qualification To any Office or public Trust under the United States.
 In addition, the First Amendment to the Constitution of the United States, adopted in 1791, states: "Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof.